Christie Brinkley Injured & Out Of ‘DWTS’ Before Premiere, Daughter Sailor Brinkley-Cook Is Taking Her Place

 Viewers will learn all about what happened with Christie Brinkley’s broken arm when Season 28 of Dancing with the Stars premieres Monday night.
 Can Sailor Brinkley-Cook catch on quickly enough to avoid elimination this first week?

 Between Val Chmerkovskiy’s fan base and those viewers who will feel sorry for Christie with this sudden injury, it seems likely they will get enough support to hang around for now.
-However, Sailor and Val certainly have their work cut out for them and DWTS viewers will be anxious to see these two together.
+However, Sailor and Val certainly have their work cut out for them, and DWTS viewers will be anxious to see these two together.